dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/contributors/getting-started.md

 git clone https://github.com/dieselfox1/fincommerce-blocks.git
 ```

-## Configuring your WordPress site
+## Configuring your finpress site

-When developing this plugin, you'll must add the following to the `wp-config.php` file attached to the WordPress instance you are using to test the plugin against:
+When developing this plugin, you'll must add the following to the `wp-config.php` file attached to the finpress instance you are using to test the plugin against:

 ```php
 define( 'JETPACK_AUTOLOAD_DEV', true );